Helped British Gas reduce £700k in costs per year as part of their digital transformation project

 See the team

-Would rather just watch a video?
+Would rather watch a video instead?

 Instead of reading through this whole case study by yourself, let me narrate the project for you, so I can also give you extra context.